UNION ARENA: Every Code Geass Vol. 2 Deck, Ranked

 Capable of switching another character to active the same way the Ashford Academy Site card does could help give this deck additional gas, and it doesn’t hurt that the effect is packaged in with a 4000 BP character.

-I can see the Blue Rolo deck being a ton of fun.
+Blue Black Knights may not be a top tier deck, but I’ve seen it do some impressive things in the right hands.
 It has a lot of power going into the meta, including solid resting effects, freezing, and a special that lets you either remove a character or rest them.
-Additionally, one-cost C.C. is one of the strongest Nullify Impact characters in the game.
+Additionally, one-cost C.C. is one of the strongest low-cost Nullify Impact characters in the game.

-While the Chinese Federation focused build has some intriguing elements to it, I like the Blue Black Knights better.
-There’s plenty of consistency in this deck, and the cards themselves and let you take advantage of a really solid lineup of combos based on resting characters on the opposing field and opening up holes in their defenses while also unlocking additional effects.
+There’s plenty of consistency in this deck.
+The cards themselves and let you take advantage of a really solid lineup of combos based on resting characters on the opposing field and opening up holes in their defenses while also unlocking additional effects.

 For those looking for a different take on a C.C./Lelouch deck than the Purple Black Knights, Blue Code Geass could be the right fit for them.